muink/luci-app-netdata/README.md

 5. Reboot if the app is not automatically added in page
 6. Goto **Status --> Netdata**
 7. If after program update.
 LuCI is not working properly, please reinstall luci-app-netdata.
+8. After you upgrade Netdata, you need to reinstall luci-app-netdata.

 ### Build